 Safety Tips for Peru and Scams to Avoid

 ‘Express Kidnappings’ – This is where travellers are taken to an ATM and forced to withdraw money, normally as much as they can get and effectively you are held against your will until you can extract the money.
-This has said to be a common occurrence particularly at Lima airport.
+This is said to be a common occurrence, particularly at Lima airport.

 Muggings – This form of petty crime in Peru usually occurs in more dark and isolated areas, and there have been some cases at major monuments such as at Sacsayhuaman in Cusco, the hilltop monument in Arequipa at sunrise and sunset when the crowds disperse.
 I also never walked alone in Lima at night, even in Miraflores away from the busy areas like Parque Kennedy.

-Keep you bag with you and in site at all times.
+Keep your bag with you and in sight at all times.
 I always had my daypack / handbag slung over my shoulder or on my lap, especially in crowded places.

 Avoid travel at night in Peru.
 Travelling by night is still not considered the best option, as armed holdups on buses and other transport routes still occur, more so in the far northern reaches of the country and on the Peru-Bolivia border at Lake Titicaca.
 I only travelled overnight on the Peru Hop tourist bus.